-How to offset or translate a member in SkyCiv structural analysis software
+How to offset, translate or add insertion points to a member in SkyCiv Structural 3D

 Member offsets are small displacements to a member’s position to a location closer to its real world representation.

 Aesthetically, this default behaviour creates an overlap of some members which realistically could not occur.
 In addition, small moments or forces can be present in real world structures due to the adjacent members not actually being joined centroid to centroid.
 Member offsets are hence used to fix these issues.

 Member offsets are defined by a three string input representing the offset distance in each axis direction: [x-axis, y-axis, z-axis].
 This specifies that the members is offset by a specified value of millimetres (inches if using Imperial) in the direction of the designated local axis.
 The local axis must be used for the offset command due to the confusion that can arise within a three dimensional space when two members are on two totally different planes.
 For example if a members is on a diagonal to the global axis offsetting it via global measurements would be difficult and time consuming.

 Member local axis’ can be displayed onto the wire framed view by going into the visibility settings and turning them on as shown below: